-- 6.2 All action is taken in accordance with the following guidance: - Southend Children's Safeguarding Partnership guidelines the SET Procedures (Southend, Essex and Thurrock) Child Protection Procedures - Keeping Children Safe in Education (KCSIE) (DfE, 2023) - Working Together to Safeguard Children (DfE, 2018) - What to do if you're worried a child is being abused (HMG, 2015) - The Prevent Duty Departmental advice for Schools and childcare providers (DfE, June 2015) - 6.3 Any staff member or visitor to the School must refer any concerns to the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead(s).
+- 6.2 All action is taken in accordance with the following guidance: - Southend Children's Safeguarding Partnership guidelines the SET Procedures (Southend, Essex and Thurrock) Child Protection Procedures - Keeping Children Safe in Education (KCSIE) (DfE, 2024)Working Together to Safeguard Children (DfE, 2023) - What to do if you're worried a child is being abused (HMG, 2015) The Prevent Duty Guidance (Home Office, 2024) - 6.3 Any staff member or visitor to the School must refer any concerns to the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead(s).

 If the child is in immediate danger, or at risk of immediate harm, concerns will be referred by telephone to Children's Social Care and/or the Police.
-A telephone referral to Children's Social

-Care must be confirmed in writing within 48 hours, using the EHFSA form to provide the information required.
+A telephone referral to Children's Social Care must be confirmed in writing within 48 hours, using the EHFSA form to provide the information required.